plotly/dash-detr/README.md

 # Dash DETR Detection App

 *A User Interface for DETR built with Dash.
-100% Python.*
+100% Python.
+Try it out: https://dash-gallery.plotly.host/dash-detr/*

 The release of [*DETR: End-to-End Object Detection with Transformers*](https://github.com/facebookresearch/detr) showed significant improvement in real-time object detection and panoptic segmentation (PS) while greatly simplifying the architecture.
 As a mean to test the model, we decided to build a simple [Dash](https://plotly.com/dash/) app that let you experiment and play with the model through a user interface.